 Interested in science writing?
-Want to see your work published in the University of Edinburgh’s science magazine?
+Want to see your work published in the University of Edinburgh’s science magazine or on our website?
 You are in the right place!
-Click below to submit an article or to get inspired.
+See below the types of articles we are looking for and submit!
+You can also find a link for other tips if you need inspiration.
+Enjoy!

 Can I write for EUSci?

 Yes!
 Anybody can submit an article to EUSci.
 Our writing community is open to anybody who wants to share their passion for science with a general audience.
-If you want to talk to us about it, come and meet us on campus.
+If you want to talk to us about it, get in touch at firstname.lastname@example.org.

 How do I write for EUSci?